StadGent/fractal_styleguide_gent-base/docs/07-forms.md

   sign the user up to a newsletter.
 * If you validate an input field, delay the validation so that you don’t show error messages while the user is still filling in the field.
-* On mobile :use the right keyboard to match the input data you need.
+* On mobile use the right keyboard to match the input data you need.